 This is an original model from 1977.
 The date is even on the back label.

 You might, however, notice that there is a difference between the original 1977 model that I picked up on eBay, and the one that Starlord uses.
 The little joystick thingy was obviously added by the prop makers, but if you look closely, you'll see a SOUND ON / OFF switch.
-That's not on the 1977 model.
+That's not on the 1977 model I picked up.
 So what gives?

 I did a little research.